-- Add the oil to the pressure cooker to cook over medium heat (press the ‘Saute’ button to begin cooking at medium saute heat).
-When the oil is hot, add the chopped onion and sweet potato, and cook, stirring frequently, until they begin to soften and brown (about 5 minutes).
-Add all of the other ingredients and stir to combine.
+- Using the saute function, heat the oil in the pressure cooker.
+When the oil is hot, add the chopped onion, sweet potato, curry powder, cayenne, cinnamon, nutmeg and salt.
+Cook, stirring frequently, until the vegetables begin to soften and brown (about 5 minutes).
+Add the rest of the vegetables, the chickpeas, and the vegetable broth and stir to combine.

 - Close the lid, with the valve set to sealing position.
 Cook on high pressure for 2 minutes.

 - When the cooking time is complete, carefully open the valve to manually release the pressure.
 Stir in the coconut milk and serve hot.